ChateauClaudia-Labs/ccl-chassis/README.md

 GIT submodule functionality is used to inject dependencies into this project.
 So after cloning this project, you will need to set up the following submodules of the `ccl-chassis` GIT project.
-Without them some of the CCL-Chassis' modules, such as CCL-DevOps, would not work properly:
+Without them some of the CCL-Chassis' modules, such as CCL-DevOps, would not work properly.

+When the repo was created, this was done (you don't need to do this if cloning - read below):

 `git submodule add https://github.com/bats-core/bats-core.git bats` `git submodule add https://github.com/bats-core/bats-support.git bats_helpers/bats-support` `git submodule add https://github.com/bats-core/bats-assert.git bats_helpers/bats-assert`
 `git submodule add https://github.com/bats-core/bats-file.git bats_helpers/bats-file`

+If you clone this repo, then you must do this instead (as `git submodule add` would give you errors):

+In the root for the CCL Chassis repo, do:

+`git submodule init`
+`git submodule update --remote`

 From time to time these submodules should updated, by doing